CAADO/DH-liberalism-W2/notes.md

 Wait never mind, I figured it out.
 There are a ton of active-history things though...

+I'm just going to upload a filelist instead, google told me how.

 For the week's bonus, I decided to download a differnt video then was in the description, just because.

 So I probably have to install githup desktop on the computer to use the git command, hun.